 A STRIKE AND AN UPRISING is a fiscally sponsored project of the Austin Film Society.
 You can make a donation to this project using the form below.
 You will receive a letter acknowledging your gift to the Austin Film Society on behalf on the project.
 Since AFS is a non-profit organization, your donation may be deducted from your taxes as a charitable contribution under section 501(c)(3) of the Internal Revenue Service code.

 Anne Lewis is an independent documentarian whose work reveals working class people fighting for social change.
 She produced, directed, and edited: TO SAVE THE LAND AND PEOPLE (SXSW); JUSTICE IN THE COALFIELDS (INTERCOM gold plaque); ON OUR OWN LAND (duPont-Columbia); CHEMICAL VALLEY in partnership with Mimi Pickering (POV); and FAST FOOD WOMEN (Judges’ Choice, London Film Festival, POV).
-Her latest film made in partnership with Mimi Pickering, ANNE BRADEN: SOUTHERN PATRIOT was described by Joan Baez as “a gem of a film… freedom fighters carve a path for one of the most effective nonviolent movements for social change the world has ever seen.”
+Her latest film, made in partnership with Mimi Pickering, ANNE BRADEN: SOUTHERN PATRIOT, was described by Joan Baez as “a gem of a film… freedom fighters carve a path for one of the most effective nonviolent movements for social change the world has ever seen.”
 Howard Zinn wrote of MORRISTOWN: IN THE AIR AND SUN (2006), “Brings the complex issue of globalization down to its human level — where workers speak from the heart.”
 Anne was Associate Director/Assistant Camera for HARLAN COUNTY, USA.
-She’s recipient of a 2010 United States Artists award, a Rockefeller Media Arts Fellowship; two NEA individual artist fellowships; the University of Texas Regents’ Teaching Award for Exceptional Service and Innovation; and is a proud member of TSEU-CWA 6186.
+She’s the recipient of a 2010 United States Artists Award, a Rockefeller Media Arts Fellowship, two NEA individual artist fellowships, the University of Texas Regents’ Teaching Award for Exceptional Service and Innovation.
+She is a proud member of TSEU-CWA 6186.